Henry Jasper Redfern: Fred Holmes

 In 1894, Redfern teamed with Fred Holmes as manager.
 Holmes developed skills as photographer, animated picture operator and projectionist.

 In September 1896, Redfern presented at the YMCA in Sheffield, a double-bill of film and x-ray demonstrations with a Kineopticon, a projector he obtained from Birt Acres.
 The Kineopticon had recently been patented by Acres on 27 May 1895 and quickly became popular.
 Redfern was keen to capitalise of this new invention and took advantage of the public's interest and fascination with these new animated or moving pictures.

 In 1898, Redfern secured an exclusive contract in England for the right to tour the groundbreaking, first feature film of the Corbett-Fitzsimmons boxing match of 1897.
 Redfern also secured or produced himself, films of local sporting events, and this proved to be a move towards making the headline feature as an event all by itself.
 He had the foresight to realise that a satisfied audience would return for future events and become loyal customers and customers that would return week after week.
 Redfern discovered a new market for the new medium of animated or motion pictures.
 He found new captive audiences and offered an afternoon's or evening's entertainment to church groups, clubs and societies.
 His approach helped to secure the public's acceptance for this new medium of film.

 During the years 1899 to 1905, Holmes accompanied Redfern as he travelled throughout England.
 Redfern promoted and produced vaudeville and animated show.
 For two years during the summer tourist season, Redfern operated the 'Palace by the Sea' at Southend-on-Sea.
 At this location, he took still photographs and animated movies.
 When Redfern set up the first motion picture house in Sheffield, Holmes became the manager and general manager for Redfern's various endeavours in England.
 In 1912, Redfern closed the business and Redfern and Holmes no longer worked as a team.
 Holmes continued to manage the Central Hall in Sheffield.

 Redfern returned to his earlier endeavours and experience with the utilisation of x-rays and x-ray photography.

 H. Jasper Redfern et al.

 In 1900, the firm of H. Jasper Redfern was located at 104 – 106 Norfolk Street in Sheffield.
 From 1901 to 1902, the firm of Jasper Redfern & Co.
 Ltd. had a location at 1 Orchard Street in Sheffield.
 From 1901 to 1907, the firm of Jasper Redfern & Co.
 Ltd. had a location at 53 – 57 Surrey Street in Sheffield.
 From 1901 to 1907, the firm of Jasper Redfern & Co.
 Ltd. had a location at 184 – 186 Norfolk Street in Sheffield.
 From 1905 to 1907, the firm of Jasper Redfern & Co.
 Ltd. had a location at Central Hall in Sheffield.
-About 1909, Redfern was issued a licence, good until 1913, in compliance with the Cinematograph Act of 1909.
+About 1909, Redfern was issued a licence, good until 1913, in compliance with the Cinematograph Act 1909.